 Settling on Rockland’s “Finest Kind” lobster rolls, Travis ordered the “Flatlandah” (buttered) and I ordered mine with the standard touch of mayo, both with a side of corn.
 We also shared an iced tea to wash it all down.

 Tender, flavorful lobster meat was overflowing from a lightly toasted New England roll.
 There was a healthy chunk of lobster in every bite.
 The sweet corn was a nice follow up to the rolls.
 Now this is how I’d like to start every summer!

-We proceeded to devour the rolls in 10 minutes (T inhaled his in 5) as we enjoyed the view.
+We proceeded to devour the rolls in 10 minutes (Travis inhaled his in 5) as we enjoyed the view.

 Eating that quickly meant some clean up was needed.
 The cashier mentioned that the restroom was well-stocked, but nothing could have prepared me for the set up.
 I couldn’t help taking some photos; there were all sorts of toiletries for guests – flowers, mouthwash, and even antacid tablets!